wcm-io-frontend/aem-clientlib-generator/README.md

       // creates the CSS configuration file:
       //  path/to/clientlibs-root/test.base.apps.secondapp/css.txt
+      // that lists all CSS files from the ClientLib.
-      // and copies all CSS files into the defined base:
+      // All files defined below will be copied into the defined base:
       //  path/to/clientlibs-root/test.base.apps.secondapp/style/
       css: {
         base: "style", // changes the `base` from `css` (default) to `style`